melezhik/swat/README.md

     example/my-app/lib/Foo/Bar/Baz.pm

-As an example take a loot at examples/swat-generators-with-lib/ project
+Take a look at examples/swat-generators-with-lib/ for working example

 # Anatomy of swat